IBM/janusgraph-operator/articles/janusgraph-certification.md

 * Follow the prerequisite steps as mentioned in the [Program Prerequisites](https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/program-on-boarding/prerequisites).
 These prerequisites are part of [Certification Workflow](https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/program-on-boarding/certification-workflow).

-The certification of an operator is done in 2 stages as follows:
+The certification of an operator is done in 3 stages as follows:
+1. JanusGraph container image certification
-1. Operator image container certification
+1. JanusGraph operator image certification
-2. Operator bundle image certification
+1. JanusGraph operator bundle image certification

-## 1. Operator Image Container Certification
+## 1. JanusGraph container image certification
 ### Steps

 1. The base image that is used to build Janusgraph image should be supported by RedHat.
 In the Janusgraph docker project that you have cloned, find the `Dockerfile` and use the following RedHat supported `OpenJDK` image: